Consumer Guarantees Act

 However, the Consumer Guarantees Act applies to the replacement, so you will still have all the rights you’re entitled to when buying a new machine.

-If there is a problem you can complain to the manufacturer, if it has an office in New Zealand, or where the goods are imported, to the importer or distributor.
+If there is a problem with the retailer, you can complain to the manufacturer (if it has an office in New Zealand) or where the goods are imported, to the importer or distributor.

 - Pay compensation, and/or pay for any loss in value; and

-- Honour any express warranty they gave which gives the consumer greater protection than in the Act.
+- Honour any express warranty they gave that gives the consumer greater protection than the act.

 Complaining to the manufacturer is useful when, for example, the retailer has gone out of business or is proving hopeless to deal with.
-But in most cases it should be easier to insist on your rights directly with the retailer.
+But in most cases, it will be easier to insist on your rights directly with the retailer.

 If a product has parts made by different manufacturers, you can claim against any or all of them.
 However, in practice your best bet may be to contact the one whose name is on the product.

 If you’re buying a home appliance and the retailer offers you an extended warranty, don’t bother.